Drayer35/Drayer35/README.md

 ### SKILLS
 - 💻 Web Development and Applications
 - 🚀 Constant Learning and Creative Challenges
-The background color is  #23B687 for light mode and `#000000` for dark mode.

 ### SOFT SKILLS
 - Meeting deadlines